luceracloud/tachyon-aggregator/redis/README.md

 There are 10 different functions that can be used to query the data; they are written in the format "-function param1 param2 ... param n".

 ###### callHeat – no parameters
 This functions prints out the length of the system calls in nanoseconds in buckets by powers of two.
-Can be used to see if most calls are taking a long time.
+Can be used to see if most system calls are taking longer than normal.
 A few like the ones from the scheduler will take a while.
 Prints out the calls for each second.

 ###### getProcess – (name)
 Prints out all the usage for a given process.